 The VPN service also includes an internet kill switch, which means traffic will be temporarily halted if the connection drops out of the blue.
-Servers are optimized for speed and security – over 850 of them spread across 60 countries, including two in Israel.
+Servers are optimized for speed and security – over 1,300 of them spread across 75 worldwide locations in 60 countries, including two in Israel.

 Read our full review of IPVanish.

-VyprVPN includes an internet kill switch by default which means web traffic will be halted temporarily if the connection drops – securing your privacy and anonymity.
-A premium version of the package allows access to the Chameleon ™ protocol, which scrambles OpenVPN metadata so deep packet inspection cannot recognize it.
+VyprVPN includes an internet kill switch by default, which means web traffic will be halted temporarily if the connection drops – securing your privacy and anonymity.

-There are over 700 servers, including some in Israel.
-Apps are available for both Android and iOS as well as desktop support for Windows and MacOS.
+Apps are available for both Android and iOS as well as desktop apps for Windows and MacOS.

 Read our full review of VyprVPN.

 How to watch Israeli TV from abroad with a VPN

 Israel is home to a ton of live and on-demand TV programming.
 Popular live channels include Keshet, Mako, BeTipul, and Channels 1, 2, 10, and 24.
 You can also stream video on demand from Isramedia, Hot, Walla, and Yes.